 Even though this may seem obvious, tidying up and keeping things in an orderly fashion goes a long way in being organised.
 Sorting existing homework, lesson notes and handouts into folders, binders and trays will be a good start, but encouraging students to keep this going will be sure to help them be more organised in the longer term.

 Whether you’re a teacher in a primary or secondary school, incorporating these tips will be sure to help your students improve on their organisational skills.
-If you’re looking for ways to improve a disorganised students’ organisational skills, read our 8 fool-proof ways to help them.
+If you’re looking for ways to improve a disorganised students’ organisational skills, read our 8 fool-proof ways to help them, take a look at our example templates, or check out our planners below.

 Bespoke Student Planners